humanplayer2/mkmods/homemade/FrejasHitbox/README.md

 <img src="photos/coloring.jpg" width="512" style="display: block; margin: 0 auto"/>

 <img src="photos/bead case top.jpg" width="512" style="display: block; margin: 0 auto"/>

 ### Later

-She'd played some, and fun with it, but it's not something she particularly asks to do.
-She improved a lot.
+She's played some, and had fun with it, but it's not something she particularly asks to do.
+She's improved a lot.

+I wonder if clicky switches would be better than linears for learning what it means to press two keys at the same time or twice in quick succession.